Kyiv prepares for a winter with no heat, water or power

 “We are doing everything to avoid this.
 But let’s be frank, our enemies are doing everything for the city to be without heat, without electricity, without water supply, in general, so we all die.
 And the future of the country and the future of each of us depends on how prepared we are for different situations,” Mayor Vitali Klitschko told state media.

+Ukrainian President Volodymyr Zelenskyy said in his nightly video address to the nation Sunday that about 4.5 million people were without electricity.
+He called on Ukrainians to endure the hardships and “we must get through this winter and be even stronger in the spring than now.”

 Russia has focused on striking Ukraine’s energy infrastructure over the last month, causing power shortages and rolling outages across the country.
-Kyiv was scheduled to have hourly rotating blackouts Sunday in parts of the city and the surrounding region.
+Kyiv was having hourly rotating blackouts Sunday in parts of the city and the surrounding region.

-Kyiv plans to deploy about a 1,000 heating points, but noted that this may not be enough for a city of 3 million people.
+Kyiv plans to deploy about 1,000 heating points, but it’s unclear if that would be enough for a city of 3 million people.

 As Russia intensifies its attacks on the capital, Ukrainian forces are pushing forward in the south.
 Residents of Ukraine’s Russian-occupied city of Kherson received warning messages on their phones urging them to evacuate as soon as possible, Ukraine’s military said Sunday.
 Russian soldiers warned civilians that Ukraine’s army was preparing for a massive attack and told people to leave for the city’s right bank immediately.